Dialect levelling: Motivations

 Contact leading to dialect levelling can stem from geographical and social mobility, which brings together speakers from different regions and social levels.
 Adolescents can drive levelling, as they adapt their speech under the influence of their peers, rather than their parents.

 In 20th-century British English, dialect levelling was caused by social upheaval leading to larger social networks.
 Agricultural advancements caused movement from rural to urban areas, and the construction of suburbs caused city-dwellers to return to former rural areas.
 The World Wars brought women into the workforce and men into contact with more diverse backgrounds.

+While written and spoken language can diverge significantly, the presence of long distance communication – which prior to inventions such as the telephone was virtually always written – usually drives or necessitates the use of a lingua franca, dialect levelling or both.
+To be understood by their correspondence partners farther away, authors will naturally tend to reduce exceedingly local forms and incorporate loanwords from the dialect of the person they're writing to.
+If enough such correspondence is undertaken over a long enough time frame by enough people a new written standard or de facto standard can emerge.
+Examples include Middle Low German as employed by the Hanseatic League or Koine Greek.
+In the absence of long distance communication and travel, languages and dialects can diverge significantly in comparatively short time spans.

 Role in creole formation

 It has been suggested that dialect levelling plays a role in the formation of creoles.
 It is responsible for standardising the multiple language variants that are produced by the relexification of substrate languages with words from the lexifier language.
 Features that are not common to all of the substrata and so are different across the varieties of the emerging creole tend to be eliminated.
 The process begins "when the speakers of the creole community stop targeting the lexifier language and start targeting the relexified lexicons, that is, the early creole".
 Dialect levelling in such a situation may not be complete, however.
 Variation that remains after dialect levelling may result in the "reallocation" of surviving variants to "new functions, such as stylistic or social markers".
 Also, differences between substrata, including between dialects of a single substratum, may not be levelled at all but instead persist, as differences between dialects of the creole.